ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     |      'edhoc_info' above          |                              |
     |                                  |                              |

- // Possibly after chain verification, the Client adds AUTH_CRED_RS
- // to the set of its trusted peer authentication credentials,
- // relying on AS as trusted provider
+     Possibly after chain verification, the Client adds AUTH_CRED_RS to the set of its trusted peer authentication credentials, relying on AS as trusted provider/

     |                                  |                              |
     |  Token upload to /authz-info     |                              |